 The Luther Point Labyrinth is designed for campers, retreaters, staff and visitors to use as a way to walk with and be in prayer with God.
+The labyrinth is located next to Luther Lodge across from the main office and storm shelter.

 HOW TO USE A LABYRINTH